-This is why, above and beyond individual processing of complaints, the Ombudsperson proposes preventive action, especially on the legislative front, and conducts system-wide investigations that sometimes call for special reports.
-Since 2006, the Ombudsperson has recommended amendments to more than 100 bills and draft regulations.
+This is why, above the Québec Ombudsman’s handling of individual complaints, she insisted on preventive action, in particular to legislators, as well as broad-based interventions that sometimes generated special reports.
+Since 2006, the Ombudsperson recommended amendments to more than one hundred bills and draft regulations.

-Her recommendations, whether they concern the public service or the health and social services network, always seek to strike a balance between delivery of quality services and responsible use of public monies.
-Keenly concerned about the plight of the most vulnerable members of our society, the Ombudsperson pays special attention to the impact of public services on these citizens and the efforts made by public services to understand them and to adapt accordingly.
+In her recommendations, whether to government departments and agencies or institutions of the health and social services network, she always strived to strike a balance between the delivery of quality services and sound management of the public purse.
+Concerned about the plight of the most vulnerable members of our society, the Ombudsperson paid particular attention to consideration of them by public services and their efforts to understand these people and to adapt to their situation.